 ShareSpace Security Features

 Cabinet Administrators have the option to allow ShareSpace users to access their ShareSpaces without passwords.
-Instead, the ShareSpace user just receives a link that is not password protected.
+This means the ShareSpace user just receives a link that is not password protected.
 If this option is not enabled, all ShareSpace users will be required to have a username and password.

 An Administrator can designate an email address to receive email notifications whenever a user other than a member of the cabinet is added to a ShareSpace within the cabinet.
 No message will be sent if this field is left empty:

 Secure Document Delivery settings

 Cabinet Administrators can enable the Secure Document delivery feature by checking the box for "Documents can be delivered to users outside the cabinet."